Alandu8/COMP2113_Group16/README.md

   - In the blocked mountain mode, the board will randomly generate a few unplaceable positions at the beginning.
   - In the crazzzy mode, three incidents will happen based on certain probabilities:
     - There is a 33.3% chance that a random bomb will be planted in a block.
 The bomb will remove and block the cell like what happens in Blocked Mode.
-    - There is also a 10% chance that the piece is converted when the player places it.
-For example, the hollow circle ○ will become solid circle ●, and the solid circle ● will become a hollow circle ○.
     - There is also a 50% chance that the a supported piece of either ● or ○ will be randomly placed on the board.
 If the block is occupied or blocked, the supported piece will not appear.
 Meanwhile, for all extra added pieces, no matter ● or ○, it has a 25% chance to be removed in further rounds once it has been added on the chess board.